 Miranda graduated from Edinburgh Vet School in 1995.
 Having worked in Cheltenham and High Wycombe, she finally settled at Castle Vets in 1998.
 At that time she began work on a Small Animal Surgery Certificate.
 More recently, she has returned to the practice following a career break, to work part-time, fitting veterinary work in around her busy family life.
 Miranda has a particular interest in feline medicine.

-Katy joined the Castle Vets team in 2016
+Conor joined the team in March 2019.

 Hannes BergmanDrMedVet, DipECVS, MRCVSSpecialist SurgeonHannes specialises in all aspects of surgery, including orthopaedics, soft tissue and spinal surgery...